A former MMA fighter seeks redemption within himself through faith in this inspiring drama.

 Two years ago, Logan Chandler was on the verge of becoming of the best young mixed martial artists until an incident with his father caused his dad to die of a heart attack.
 Feeling responsible for his father’s heart attack, Logan had given up on becoming a professional and just trains at the family gym, now run by older brother Mason.
 However, despite giving up fighting, Logan finds a problem in local bad boy Hayden Dressler, who is the current middleweight champion.

 Dressler lost to Logan two years ago and wants a rematch.
 Constantly mocking him in an effort to get that rematch, Logan refuses to fight.
-However, his left slowly gets better when he meets Emma, a fellow college student who helps Logan by teaching him about God and his faith.
+However, his life slowly gets better when he meets Emma, a fellow college student who helps Logan by teaching him about God and his faith.
 Ever the skeptic, Logan also finds support in a local homeless man he helps out on occasion.
 Logan begins to find faith within himself but the unhinged Hayden goes to extreme measures to force Logan to face him at an upcoming competition where the winner will receive $10,000.
 Will Logan find the strength within himself along with the power of God to do the right thing and learn his destiny?

 As of late, faith-based films have been popping up and some have been pretty good and others, not so great.
 To combine faith-based drama with mixed martial arts may be something unheard of, but surprisingly, this film actually works quite well.
 If you are expecting flat out action scenes with bloody chaos, turn elsewhere because this one actually has a viable story about a young former fighter who goes on a road of redemption both in and out of the cage.